MinaProtocol/mina/CONTRIBUTING.md

 Once a PR has been reviewed and approved, and all CI tests have passed, it can be merged by a maintainer (or by you, if you have this access).

+If you encounter problems with the CI, read [CI FAILURES](README-ci-failures.md) for common troubleshooting steps.

 ## Documentation

 There are three main pieces of Mina documentation: